genielabs/x10-lib-dotnet/README.md

 ## License

-XTenLib is open source software, licensed under the terms of GNU GPLV3 license.
+XTenLib is open source software, licensed under the terms of Apache license 2.0.
 See the [LICENSE](LICENSE) file for details.